-The company has a vigil mechanism named Whistle Blower Policy to deal with instance offraud and mismanagement if any.
+The Company has a vigil mechanism named Whistle Blower Policy to deal with instance offraud and mismanagement if any.

-In staying true to our values of Strength Performance and Passion and in line with ourvision of being one of the most respected companies in India the company is committed tothe high standards of Corporate Governance and stakeholder responsibility.
+In staying true to our values of Strength Performance and Passion and in line with ourvision of being one of the most respected companies in India the Company is committed tothe high standards of Corporate Governance and stakeholder responsibility.

-The company has a Whistle Blower Policy to deal with instances of fraud andmismanagement if any.
+The Company has a Whistle Blower Policy to deal with instances of fraud andmismanagement if any.
 The Policy ensures that strict confidentiality is maintained whilstdealing with concerns and also that no discrimination will be meted out to any person fora genuinely raised concern.

-During the year five Board Meetings and four Audit Committee Meetings wereconvened and held.
+During the year 5 (five) Board Meetings and 4 (four) Audit Committee Meetings wereconvened and held.
 The details of which are given in the Corporate Governance Report.
-Theintervening gap between the Meetings was within the period prescribed under the Companies Act 2013.
+Theintervening gap between the Meetings was within the period prescribed under the Act.

 (iv) Extract of Annual Return:

-(v) Details of Significant and Material Orders passed by the Regulators or Courts or Tribunal :
+(v) Significant and Material Orders passed by the Regulators or Courts or Tribunal :

 The Company has zero tolerance for sexual harassment at workplaces and has in place anAnti-Sexual Harassment Policy in line with the requirements of the Sexual Harassment ofWomen at Work Place (Prevention Prohibition and Redressal) Act 2013.
 An internalcomplaints Committee has been set up to redress complaints received regarding sexualharassment.
 All the employees (permanent contractual temporary trainees) are coveredunder this policy.
 No complaints pertaining to sexual harassment were received in thefinancial year 2015-16.

 (vii) Particulars of Employees and Related Disclosures: